zhangp365/ComfyUI-SeedVR2_VideoUpscaler/README.md

 python_embeded\python.exe -m pip install -r flash_attn
 ```

+3. Models

+   Will be automtically download into :
+   `models/SEEDVR2`

+   or can be found here ([MODELS](https://huggingface.co/numz/SeedVR2_comfyUI/tree/main))

 ## Usage

 1. In ComfyUI, locate the **SeedVR2 Video Upscaler** node in the node menu.